Jtmy99/Jtmy99.github.io/README.md

 # Jtmy99.github.io
-This is the website for the code.
+this is the code for the website that i am currently designing.